 - If you have a friend who is also attending Conference, you may wish to share a room with that individual.
-All rooms at the JW Marriott Tucson Star Pass Resort are suite style rooms and it will reduce your costs of attendance significantly if you do not mind sharing a room with another conference attendee and can split the total room cost.
+This will reduce your costs of attendance significantly if you do not mind sharing a room with another conference attendee and can split the total room cost.

 - Connect with your prosthetist to see if they might be willing or able to sponsor you to attend the Conference.
 This partnership with your prosthetic provider is beneficial for both parties.
 You will have the opportunity to bring information and resources back to the region you live in and positively impact others in your community as well as the community in which your prosthetist practices.

 - Consider calling the manufacturer of your prosthetic device.
 Much like the relationship with your prosthetist, the manufacturer of your prosthetic device may be willing to donate funds to allow you to attend the Conference and network with others with limb loss.

 - Use online funding tools, such as CrowdRise (crowdrise.com) or GoFundMe (gofundme.com), to seek assistance with funding from the public.
 If you have a story to tell about why you need to go to the Conference to make a difference in your community, using an online funding campaign can help you reach a wide audience without having to leave your home.

 - Check to see if your local support group offers fundraising or scholarship opportunities to attend the Conference.
 You can search for support groups in your area on the Amputee Coalition’s Web site via the following link: amputee-coalition.org/support-groups-peer-support/support-group-network.
 If you need assistance in locating these resources in your area, please contact the Amputee Coalition Resource Center at 888/267-5669 or via this link: https://www.amputee-coalition.org/limb-loss-resource-center/ask-an-information-specialist.